qulle/api-fetch-wrapper/README.md

 ### Creating an abstract layer to wrap all API related code inside a dedicated class hierarchy.

 ## Demo
-I have put together a small demo page to show the code in action.
-[Demo](https://qulle.github.io/api-fetch-wrapper/)
+I have put together a small [demo](https://qulle.github.io/api-fetch-wrapper/) page to show the code in action.

 ## Get started
 The dev-environment uses npm so you need to have [Node.js](https://nodejs.org/en/) installed. \